mozilla/data-docs/concepts/profile/profile_creation.md

 Telemetry stores archived and pending pings in the profile directory as well as metadata like the client ID.

 Every run of Firefox needs a profile.
 However a single installation can use multiple profiles for different runs.
-The profile folder is stored in a separate place from the Firefox program so that, if something ever goes wrong with Firefox, the profil information will still be there.
+The profile folder is stored in a separate place from the Firefox program so that, if something ever goes wrong with Firefox, the profile information will still be there.

 Firefox also comes with a profile manager, a different run mode to create, migrate and delete the profiles.

 ## Profile Behaviors

-In order to understand the behaviour of users and base analysis on things like the profile creation date, it is essential to understand how a profile is created and identified by the browser.
+In order to understand the behavior of users and base analysis on things like the profile creation date, it is essential to understand how a profile is created and identified by the browser.

 A profile can also be reset or deleted by the user.